Cost Update

 Do I need a permit for garage door replacement in Saskatoon?

-Generally, no. If you are doing a "like-for-like" replacement of a standard door, the City of Saskatoon does not require a building permit.
-However, if you are widening the opening or changing the structural header to turn two single doors into one double door, you will definitely need to file paperwork at City Hall.
+Generally, no. If you are replacing an existing door with one of the same size, the City of Saskatoon Building Standards department does not require a permit.
+However, if you are widening the opening or changing the structural header of the garage, you will definitely need to apply for a building permit.

 Check the latest garage door replacement costs for Saskatoon and other cities on LookupCost.com.